aria-ml/dataeval/docs/concepts/glossary.md

 ### **Latent Space**

 Also known as a Latent Feature Space or Encoded Space, is an embedding of a set of items within a [**Manifold**](#manifold) in which items resembling each other under some encoding are positioned close to one another.
 Positions are defined by a set of *latent* variables that emerge from the properties of the objects.
-For example, placing images within a Guassian Distribution based upon their color properties defines the parameters of the Guassian and reduces the number of parameters for the images.
+For example, placing images within a Gaussian Distribution based upon their color properties defines the parameters of the Gaussian and reduces the number of parameters for the images.

 See [**Manifold**](#manifold).